...

 Trust Legal Expert to help you claim compensation for an accident on a ferry or ship.
 We are a respected and well-known specialist in personal injury claims.
 We could handle ferry accident claims for compensation, for passenger injuries and ferry crew injuries.
 Our specialist panel of solicitors have decades of experience conducting these types of personal injury claims, so your case will be in a good pair of hands.

 If you wish to make a Brittany Ferries personal injury claim, call us today on 0800 073 8804 for your free legal consultation.
 One of our well-informed advisors will speak to you in-depth about your ferry accident and the resulting injuries.
 If we believe that your claim could succeed, we could provide you with a personal injury lawyer to handle your case.
-Call us today, or use our online claims form to contact us.
+Call us today, or use our online contact form for a call back.

 A Guide To Brittany Ferries Personal Injury Claims